alf-p-steinbach/cppx-core-language/docs/README.md

 * easy ways to express constraints such as a `const` loop variable, and
 * recognizable common abstractions of coding patterns such as `throw` with source location.

 There are 5 main areas, each in a sub-folder with a small set of detail headers.
-These detail headers are not documented here; see the source code for detail header names etc..
-Each sub-folder *X* has a corresponding header “*X*.hpp” that includes the detail headers from that sub-folder, and it has an exporting namespace `cppx::`*X*.
+These detail headers are not documented here; see the source code for detail header names etc. Each sub-folder *X* has a corresponding header “*X*.hpp” that includes the detail headers from that sub-folder, and it has an exporting namespace `cppx::`*X*.

 | Area | *X*.hpp | Functionality |
 |------|---------|---------------|